 Ensure that all objects in your refrigerator are well secured against shifting.
 Secure bottles in the door with the bottle holder (3) and ensure that foodstuff in the shelves is fastened.

 Deactivating the refrigerator

-■ Press the ON-OFF switch (A) for two seconds.
+Press the ON-OFF switch (A) for two seconds.
 All lamps at the LED operating panels extinguish.

-6.6.4 Using the Dometic refrigerator
+6.6.4 12 V compressor refrigerator (option)